AssessmentsAortic aneurysms and dissections: Clinical practice

 Some cases, especially in thinner individuals, may be discovered on a routine physical examination as a pulsating abdominal mass that can be felt on palpation and heard as a bruit on auscultation.

-One-time screening with ultrasound can be done in individuals with risk factors like hypertension, increasing age, male gender, smoking, atherosclerosis, genetic syndromes - such as Turner syndrome or connective tissue diseases like Marfan’s syndrome or Ehlers-Danlos syndrome, familiarity for aneurysmal diseases, and having aneurysms in other arteries.
+One-time screening with ultrasound can also be done in individuals with risk factors, which includes hypertension, increasing age, male sex, smoking, atherosclerosis, having a family history for aneurysmal diseases, having aneurysms in other arteries, and rarely genetic syndromes - such as Turner syndrome or connective tissue diseases like Marfan’s syndrome or Ehlers-Danlos syndrome.

 AAAs that cause symptoms may be about to rupture or may have already ruptured - and so all of them are considered medical emergencies.